 - Industrial elements like turbines, pipes, etc

-Photo from the scanning session of huge statue of Napoleon (check the whole case study here).
+Photo from the scanning session of the huge statue of Napoleon (check the whole case study here).

 Whenever you 3D scan outside, consider using any protection (tent, umbrella, etc) to avoid direct sunlight.
 Such sunlight may over-light the pattern which is projected on the object by the scanner and which is in charge of 3D reconstruction.